mvolkmann/blog/src/meteor.md

    {% endraw %}

+   Now after a user creates a new account, they must verify their email address by clicking a link in an email they receive before they can start adding tasks.

+   That's it!
+We now have a functioning Todo app that supports user accounts and tasks are persisted in a database.
+   I can't imagine doing all of this in less code using anything other than Meteor!

 ### Building and Deploying

+Now that we have our app running locally, we are ready to deploy it to a server for real users can access it.

 To build a Meteor app for deployment, cd to the root project directory and enter `meteor build {dir-name}`.